rdnewman/loba/README.md

 ![Loba is "write" in Zulu](readme/zulu.png)

-Easy tracing for debugging: handy methods for adding trace lines to output (or Rails logs).
+Easy tracing for debugging: handy methods for adding trace lines to output (or logs).

 (Installation is pretty much what you'd expect for a gem, but read Environment Notes below first.)